 Governor Gavin Newsom signed Assembly Bill 104 (Gonzalez) on July 1, 2021.
 The bill provides for a limited process to request that high school grades earned during the 2020-21 school year be changed from a letter grade to Pass or No Pass.
 This process applies only to students attending high school during the 2020-21 school year, and the process must be completed before August 16, 2021.
 Click here to view the notification.

 Alhambra Unified School District Home

-CLICK ON THE HEADLINE to download the menu for the week.
+Please CLICK ON THE HEADLINE to download a copy of the presentation from Thursday, July 29th.

 The Los Angeles Times asked Southern California students about their experiences during the pandemic.
 AUSD students from Mark Keppel High School and San Gabriel High School were part of this important feature.
 CLICK ON THE HEADLINE to read what Raven Ferrer & Kendall Tam (MKHS) and Emily Chen & Ryan Fung (SGHS) had to say about this past year.
 (Read the entire LA Times article at: https://www.latimes.com/california/story/2021-04-10/in-their-own-words-high-school-students-describe-their-covid-year-as-they-return-to-campus-for-the-first-time)

 Please click on the headline for a statement from AUSD and the Board of Education condemning the recent increase in violence against Asian Americans and Pacific Islanders.